 Grants for up to $5,000 each will be awarded to eligible PDK or PLT individual members, groups of members or chapters, along with FEA teacher-advisors as individuals or in groups.
 The PDK Educational Foundation is responsible for grant administration and the disbursement of funds.
 The following guidelines should assist grantees in making application.

-The 2014 Innovation & Impact Grant Application is available.
+The 2014 Innovation & Impact Grant Application is no longer available.

 1. The project director must be a PDK or PLT member or FEA teacher-advisor.
 He or she is responsible for overseeing the project including the expenditure of funds, and for reporting final outcomes.